firepress-org/themes-content/112_readiness/README.md

 themes-content/**112_readiness**

 ### Goal

+At [FirePress](http://firepress.org/) we empower creators, makers and organizations to build outstanding mobile-first websites, that speaks up for them.

-This is the default **content** we setup for all new Ghost installation at [FirePress](http://firepress.org/).
-By doing this extra step for our clients, they can have a great idea about how their site feels like.
-As new publishers, they can also see and understand how it made under the hood.
+Specifically, this is the default **content** we use for all new Ghost installations at FirePress 🔥📰.
+By doing this extra step for our clients, they can see quickly how their brand new website feels like.
+As new publishers, they can also understand how it made under the hood.

 **Content** here means: